pcamousseigt/NFCsecure/README.md

 NFCsecure allows you to remind you that your NFC is on.

 ## General information
-NFCsecure is a practical Android application, you only need to activate the service in the app and it will be launched in the background !
+NFCsecure is a practical Android application, you only need to activate the service in the app !

 ## Technologies
 - Android (Kotlin, Activity, Fragment, Shared Preferences, Service, BroadcastReceiver, Notifications)